Picturing general quantum subsystems: General Quantum Subsystems as von Neumann algebras

 \begin{definition}[Preorder preserving map] Let $(X,\subseteq)$ and $(Y,\sqsubseteq)$ be preordered sets.
 We say that a map $f: X \longrightarrow Y$ is {\em preorder preserving} if, for all $x_1,x_2$ in $X$, $x_1 \subseteq x_2 \Rightarrow f(x_1) \sqsubseteq f(x_2)$. \end{definition}

-Second, because preorders can be described as a special kind of categories, we also introduce the notion of equivalence of preorders, which is simply an equivalence of categories \cite{Maclane1971-MACCFT} between two preorders.
+And the second one, because preorders can be described as a special kind of categories, is the one of equivalence of preorders, which is simply an equivalence of categories \cite{Maclane1971-MACCFT} between two preorders.

 \begin{definition}[Equivalence of preorders] Let $(X,\subseteq)$ and $(Y,\sqsubseteq)$ be preordered sets.
-We say that the preorder preserving maps $F: X \longrightarrow Y$ and $G: Y \longrightarrow X$ yield an {\em equivalence of preorders} if for all $x \in X$, $x \subseteq G\circ F(x)$ and $G\circ F(x) \subseteq x$; and for all $y \in Y$, $y \subseteq F\circ G(y)$ and $F\circ G(y) \subseteq y$. \end{definition}
+We say that the preorder preserving maps $F: X \longrightarrow Y$ and $G: Y \longrightarrow X$ yield an {\em equivalence of preorders} if for all $x \in X$, $x \subseteq G\circ F(x)$ and $G\circ F(x) \subseteq x$; and for all $y \in Y$, $y \sqsubseteq F\circ G(y)$ and $F\circ G(y) \sqsubseteq y$. \end{definition}